oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/create-share-recipients/create-share-recipients.md

     ![Save the generated JSON config file locally.](images/save-json-file.png)

-9. As the recipient user, you will need all of the values from the previous step in the next lab to create the required credential to access your authorized data share.
+9. As the recipient user, you will need all of the values from the previous step in the next lab to create the required credential to access your authorized data share.--->
---->

 You may now proceed to the next lab.